 The auto shortage began in the summer months of 2020 as a result of COVID-19 lockdown measures and ensuing supply chain disruptions.
 Then, in 2021, a worldwide shortage of semiconductors further curtailed new automobile production.
 As soon as the U.S. government lifted travel restrictions, consumers took to the road and the used car market, which was the main source of supply, boomed.
 (Government fiscal and monetary stimulus, as well as a surge in regional migration patterns fueled those car purchases.)

-Quantifying the auto shortage is trickier than quantifying the housing shortage, but we can usefully compare auto sales prior to the pandemic vs. what transpired throughout the pandemic.
+Quantifying the auto shortage is trickier than quantifying the housing shortage, but we can usefully compare auto sales prior to the pandemic versus what transpired throughout the pandemic.
 Pre-pandemic, about 17 million U.S. light vehicles were sold annually; since then, 14.5 million were sold in 2020, 14.9 million in 2021 and 13.8 million in 2022.

 So, assuming the pandemic never hit – and growing the run-rate forward – the data would imply a cumulative under-shipment of almost 8 million light vehicles.
 To be sure, this is an simplification that likely overstates the shortage because it doesn’t account for higher sustained auto input costs, which have affected sales in recent years.6